TraceDugar/TraceDugar/README.md

 - 💬 Ask me about **REACT**

-- ⚡ Fun fact **I am a person who is told that they are an out of the box thinker who solves problems in the ways other do not think about.**
+- ⚡ Fun fact **I am a very passionate about learning new things everyday!**

 <h3 align="left">Connect with me:</h3>